-The investment objective of the underlying fund is to provide investors with high total returns (including income and capital gains) consistent with preservation of capital over the long term.
-The underlying fund invests in a diversified portfolio of common stocks and other equity securities, bonds and other intermediate and long-term debt securities, and money market instruments (debt securities maturing in one year or less).
-The underlying fund varies its mix of equity securities, debt securities and money market instruments.
-Under normal market conditions, the underlying fund's investment adviser expects (but is not required) to maintain an investment mix falling within the following ranges: 40%-80% in equity securities, 20%-50% in debt securities and 0%-40% in money market instruments and cash.
-As of December 31, 2024, the fund was approximately 67% invested in equity securities, 30% invested in debt securities and 3% invested in money market instruments and cash.
-The proportion of equities, debt and money market securities held by the underlying fund varies with market conditions and the investment adviser's assessment of their relative attractiveness as investment opportunities.
+In seeking to pursue its investment objective, the fund, through its investments in the underlying funds, varies its mix of equity securities, debt securities and money market instruments.
+Under normal market conditions, the fund's investment adviser expects (but is not required) to maintain an investment mix falling within the following ranges: 40%-80% in equity securities, 20%-50% in debt securities and 0%-40% in money market instruments and cash.
+The proportion of equities, debt securities and money market instruments held by the fund through its investments in the underlying funds will vary with market conditions and the investment adviser's assessment of the relative attractiveness of each asset type as an investment opportunity.